WHAT WILL I BE DOING?

 PART 2 - FIJI MARINE CONSERVATION & DIVING (FJM)

-The aim of Frontier-Fiji Reef Conservation Project is to better understand the marine resources of the island of Beqa, and to provide teaching and training to enable local communities to make informed decisions regarding the management of their coastal ecosystems.
+The aim of the Frontier Fiji Marine Conservation and Diving Project is better to understand the marine resources of the island of Beqa and to provide teaching and training to enable local communities to make informed decisions regarding the management of their coastal ecosystems.

 The marine research and conservation programme is run in association with the University of the South Pacific.
 The work aims to provide the local stakeholders, research organisations and government bodies with the information they need to design and implement management plans for the future protection of Beqa's island and lagoon marine ecosystem.

-To gather the data needed you will be diving to locate and map the extensive coral reefs and study the various communities living on them (if necessary you will learn to dive first).
-You will also explore and record the organisms that inhabit the luxuriant mangrove forests, dense sea grass beds and productive inter-tidal areas.
-To do this you will deploy a wide range of newly learned research skills and scientific techniques including: underwater visual census of reef and commercial fish such as triggerfish and parrotfish, indicator species (both fish and coral), assessment of algal and coral cover to determine the extent of coral bleaching and damage, and line intercept transects for benthic life and indicator invertebrate species such as nudibranchs.
-With so much to learn it's worth noting that those joining for only a few weeks will be training most of the time and may not get to do a lot of surveying.
+To gather the data needed you will be diving to locate and map the extensive coral reefs and study the various communities living on them.
+If necessary you will learn to dive first.
+You will also explore and record the organisms that inhabit the luxuriant mangrove forests, dense seagrass beds and productive inter-tidal areas.
+To do this you will deploy a wide range of newly learned research skills and scientific techniques including: underwater visual census of reef and commercial fish such as triggerfish and parrotfish, indicator species, both fish and coral, assessment of algal and coral cover to determine the extent of coral bleaching and damage and line intercept transects for benthic life and indicator invertebrate species such as nudibranchs.
 You may record observations of the feeding habits and behaviour patterns of a range of marine life.
-You may even get to study the impact of artisanal fishing on the coral reefs, report the effects of Global Warming on marine communities or observe the impact of the marine-curio trade on endangered marine invertebrates.
-The type of field work underway will depend on the time of year and the content of the research program when you join up and how long you are joining for.
+You may even get to study the impact of artisanal fishing on the coral reefs, report the effects of global warming on marine communities or observe the impact of the marine-curio trade on endangered marine invertebrates.
+The type of field work underway will depend on the time of year and the content of the research programme when you join up.

 Whilst diving, you'll see an extraordinary array of animals from turtles to manta rays, sea cucumbers to feathery starfish, spiny urchins to octopus and jellyfish.
-When you motor out each day on the Frontier boats to distant dive sites you may even encounter gigantic manta rays, sharks, humpback whales or flying fish.
+When you motor out each day on the Frontier boats to distant dive sites you may even encounter gigantic manta rays, sharks or flying fish.
 By the end of your project you will be expert at identifying vast numbers of colourful and patterned reef fish as well as being an experienced and competent diver.
-Although the work is intense and challenging you'll get immense satisfaction from having survived and from having made a valuable contribution to the conservation of this untarnished marine wilderness.
+Although the work is intense and challenging you'll get immense satisfaction from having made a valuable contribution to the conservation of this untarnished marine wilderness.
 You will return home with the new friends you've made and a wealth of fascinating stories and memories.

 PART 3 - CENTRAL AMERICA ETHICAL ADVENTURE TRAIL (CAX)